Finding References to Add to RefWorks

 - Optionally select a different citation style.
 By default, the bibliography appears in the last style you used in RefWorks.

-- Select Copy to Clipboard and paste the bibliography as text into your document.
+- Select Copy to Clipboard and paste into your document.

-- While viewing a list of citations, select Create Bibliography > Quick Cite.
+- While viewing a list of references, select Create Bibliography > Quick Cite.
 A dialog box appears.

 Quick Cite, Citation Style Tab

-- Select the citation style to use and select Continue....
+- Select a citation style and select Continue....

 - To insert one reference, hover your mouse over the reference and select Copy citation.
-To insert multiple references as a unit, select the citations to insert and select the copy to clipboard icon.
-Paste the text into your document.
+To insert multiple references as a unit, select the references and select the copy to clipboard icon.
+Paste into your document.

 - To insert a bibliography, select the relevant references, either using the checkbox or the star icon, and select Continue to bibliography.